o19s/quepid/README.md

 bin/docker server
 ```

+It can take up to a minute for the server to respond as it compiles all the front end assets on the first call.

 We've created a helper script to run and manage the app through docker that wraps around the `docker-compose` command.
 You can still use `docker-compose` directly, but for the basic stuff you can use the following: